Current testing methodology is v1.2

 I will say here that the support from Aeon Labs is great.
 It’s usually Chris that replies and he does all he can to make things work for you.
 I give them a solid B+ for great service.
 Only missing out on an A as I think they should offer replacement units to customers direct for purchase, with a small discount…but they don’t.

-My plan to fix this ‘weak but not broken’ switch is to get a couple of the Aeotec Range Extender 6 units.
+My plan to fix this ‘weak but not broken’ switch is to get a couple of the Aeotec Range Extender 6 (now the Aeotec Range Extender 7) units.
 These are Z-Wave plus extenders which should do the trick to support my Z-Wave devices reaching up and down the house.

 Anyway, back to the funny switch.
 The odd switch I have works, it’s just lost some of its range.
 If it’s close to another unit then it’s fine, or if it’s close to the abode hub it’s fine.
 It just can’t reach (or respond) as well if it’s too far away.